Skip to main content

 The resulting certificate will be recognised in all EU Member States, making it easier for businesses to trade across borders and for purchasers to understand the security features of the product or service.

 The first scheme to be adopted under the Cybersecurity Act certification framework is based on the renowned international standard Common Criteria, used to issuing certificates in Europe for almost 30 years now.
 The scheme takes advantage of the high reputation of European vendors and certifiers using the Common Criteria-based certification across the world.
+The scheme will start being available for vendors as of 27 February 2025.

 The scheme will apply on a voluntary-basis EU-wide and focuses on certifying the cybersecurity of ICT products in their lifecycle: biometric systems, firewalls (both hardware and software), detection and response platforms, routers, switches, specialised software (such as SIEM and IDS/IDP systems), data diodes, operating systems (including for mobile devices), encrypted storages, databases as well as smart cards and secure elements included in all sorts of products, such as in passports daily used by all the citizens.